open5e/open5e/source/monsters/tome-of-beasts/S/shoggoth.rst

-**Rolling Charge.** If the shoggoth moves at least 20 feet straight toward a creature and hits it with a slam attack on the same turn, that creature must succeed on a DC 20 Dexterity saving throw or be knocked prone.
+**Rolling Charge.** If the shoggoth moves at least 20 feet straight toward a creature and hits it with a slam attack on the same turn, that creature must succeed on a DC 20 Dexterity saving throw or be knocked :ref:`srd:prone`.
 If the creature is knocked prone, the shoggoth immediately moves into the creature’s space as a bonus action and crushes the creature beneath its bulk.
-The crushed creature can’t breathe, is restrained, and takes 11 (2d10) bludgeoning damage at the start of each of the shoggoth’s turns.
+The crushed creature can’t breathe, is :ref:`srd:restrained`, and takes 11 (2d10) bludgeoning damage at the start of each of the shoggoth’s turns.
 A crushed creature remains in its space and does not move with the shoggoth.
 A crushed creature